 Many bakers will raise the heat of the oven 20-40 degrees higher than the baking temperature to compensate for the loss of heat.
 After the bread goes in the thermostat is turned down.

-They can work just as well as using a dutch oven.
+They can work just as well as using a Dutch oven.
 But it does depend on the power of your oven.
 Less powerful ovens will struggle to regain temperature when the bread goes in creating a slightly sub-par crust.

 If you find this happens to you, try the last option shown above of using lava rocks and two baking stones to retain more heat.
-Failing that, a dutch oven may be the best way to go!
+Failing that, a Dutch oven may be the best way to go!

-In what situations is it not a good idea to use a dutch oven?
-Well I prefer to not use a dutch oven for the following reasons:
+In what situations is it not a good idea to use a Dutch oven?
+Well, I prefer to not use a Dutch oven for the following reasons:

-If you want to make more than one loaf, do you really want to be buying another dutch oven?
-Personally not and if you are using a large oven such as a Rofco in your micro bakery the expenditure of buying dutch ovens to bake all your loaves is quite radical, and they take up a lot of space too.
+If you want to make more than one loaf, do you really want to be buying another Dutch oven?
+Personally not and if you are using a large oven such as a Rofco in your micro-bakery the expenditure of buying Dutch ovens to bake all your loaves is quite radical, and they take up a lot of space too.

-No need to buy a dutch oven if you don’t use one.
+No need to buy a Dutch oven if you don’t use one.
 These can cost a fair amount if you get a decent one!
 I recommend using the baking stone and adding water for the steam method.
 You will probably need to get a baking stone anyway if you use a Dutch oven.
 Providing you have already got a decent baking pan to use for the steam, you can make great bread!

 Heating your oven costs quite a lot of money, especially when baking at the higher temperatures bread requires.
 Why not save a bit of heating cost by making bigger loaves.
-You’ll be able to cut them in half and freeze them if you’re not going to use it up.
+You’ll be able to cut them in half and freeze them if you’re not going to use them up.
 Big loaves look pretty impressive too!

-Pro and micro bakeries don’t use dutch ovens so if you are considering selling your bread at a later date it’s worth learning how to make it without one.
+Pro and micro bakeries don’t use Dutch ovens so if you are considering selling your bread at a later date it’s worth learning how to make it without one.
 It may seem like a long way off now, but once you get the hang of baking amazing sourdough you might have a queue of neighbours and friends at your door!

-You might have thought that the only way to make sourdough bread at home is with a dutch oven, but as you can see there are many other solutions!
-Now you know how to make sourdough bread without using a dutch oven.
-Although a dutch oven is a little more beginner friendly, don’t let not having one stop you from making bread.
+You might have thought that the only way to make sourdough bread at home is with a Dutch oven, but as you can see there are many other solutions!
+Now you know how to make sourdough bread without using a Dutch oven.
+Although a Dutch oven is a little more beginner-friendly, don’t let not having one stop you from making bread.